Next Gen IT will require corporations to move away from siloed systems and toward integrated solutions.

 5. Be ready to upgrade your infrastructure.

-Finally, it is important for businesses to realize that their current IT infrastructure can’t last indefinitely.
+Finally, it is important for businesses to realize that their current enterprise IT infrastructure can’t last indefinitely.
 At a certain point, older infrastructure begins to be the bottleneck for the high-powered devices it’s designed to support.

 The next generation of 5G Internet is on its way, bringing with it faster data speeds than ever before.
 The capabilities of 5G Internet can improve the capabilities of many cloud-based programs, allowing cloud access to some applications which previously were so powerful, they could only be run locally.